curvegrid/go-ethereum-wiki/Command-Line-Options.md

    --port "30303"                               Network listening port --logfile                                    Send log output to a file --logjson                                    Send json structured log output to a file or '-' for standard output (default: no json output)
-   --loglevel "3"                               0-5 (silent, error, warn, info, debug, debug detail) --maxpeers "16"                              Maximum number of network peers --Etherbase "primary"                        public address for block mining rewards.
+   --verbosity "3"                               0-5 (silent, error, warn, info, debug, debug detail) --maxpeers "16"                              Maximum number of network peers --Etherbase "primary"                        public address for block mining rewards.
 By default the address of your primary account is used
    --minerthreads "8"                           Number of miner threads